qod-dante/qod-dante/README.md

 ## 2. [Notifications Page (Currently in progress)](https://qod-dante.github.io/Notifications-Page-by-qod-dante/)

-I'm approaching this one with CSS grid too.
+- I'm approaching this one with CSS grid too.
 Wonder how it will turn out... 🤔
+- 2023/01/24: I've been struggling with properly learning JavaScript for quite some time now... 🤦‍♂️ it's definetely not easy to learn when you're using a 'learn-in-the-project' approach 😞

 <!---
 Access Token for Coderankers Profile 2022/12/20 22:44